hugoprudente/hugoprudente-blog/content/posts/learning-to-code-and-100-days-of-code-challenge/index.en.md

 ---
 categories:
-- Code
-- Training
+- Programming
-slug: learning-to-code-and-100-days-of-code-challenge.en.md

 tags:
-- Code
-- Training
 - Java
+- GoLang
 - Python
-- Go
 - Rust
-- CPP
+- C++
 - C
+- JavaScript
+- NodeJS
 - DotNet
+- Ruby
-- NodeJs
+- PHP
-- Frameworks
+- Bash

+slug: learning-to-code-and-100-days-of-code-challenge
 title: "Learning to code and 100 Days Of Code Challenge"
 date: 2020-01-17T16:48:29Z
-draft: true
+draft: false
 ---

 During my career `coding` was always a strongly present on my roles, and this was always one of my strongest points.
 Back in the day knowing tools were a little bit more hard, what have caused some wheels to be reinvented like my own in-house Zabbix, master-agent monitoring tool that I even deployed to 500 machines around the whole country (Brazil).